bombchus/z64-music-wiki/docs/basic/categories.md

     | GanondorfAppears | `Ganondorf Appears` | — | — |

 ### Making a Categories File for Majora's Mask
-To make a categories file for an `.mmrs` file all you need to do is create a text file with the name `categories.txt` and put whatever group and individual category values you want the area your sequence to play in inside the file separated by a hyphen or comma (e.g. `1-2-3` or `1,2,3`).
+To make a categories file for an `.mmrs` file, all you need to do is create a text file with the name `categories.txt`, then put whatever group and individual category values you want that correspond(s) to the area(s) you want your sequence to play in-game in inside the file, separated by a hyphen or comma (e.g. `1-2-3` or `1,2,3`).

 !!! alert "Warning"
-    You cannot use both hypens and commas to separate your categories, you must use one or the other.
+    You cannot use both hyphens and commas to separate your categories, you must use one or the other.

 #### Categories
-There are two different types of categories known as "group categories", and "individual categories".
-Group categories contain a number of sequences a sequence can be assigned to, and individual categories assign a sequence to a specific sequence.
+There are two different types of categories, known as "group categories" and "individual categories".
+Group categories contain a number of areas in-game a sequence can be assigned to, and individual categories assign a sequence to a specific area in-game.

 ??? warning "Issues With Looping Fanfares"
     Group categories `8`, `9`, `10`, as well as individual categories `108`, `109`, `119`, `120`, `121`, `122`, `124`, `137`, `139`, `13D`, `13F`, `141`, `152`, `155`, `177`, `178`, `179`, `17C`, and `17E`, are fanfare categories, miscategorizing a looping sequence as any of these fanfare categories can cause various issues and possibly softlock a player in various areas (e.g. Doggy Racetrack).